-As I mentioned in part 1: Pattern stories are narratives that cover a period of time or when multiple stories share a theme, structure or tone.
+As I mentioned in Pattern Stories Part 1: Pattern stories are narratives that cover a period of time or when multiple stories share a theme, structure, or tone.

 So now that you understand a bit about pattern stories let’s go over a bit of their anatomy.
 You'll need this to understand how to connect the pattern to the message and deliver it with impact.

 I hesitate to use the term “story structure” here because that implies these things happen in a specific order every time.
 It’s not the case in these examples, and it may not be the case in the commercials you create either.
 So, you should note, they can happen in this order, but they can also overlap and intertwine with each other.

 There are too many combinations that can work to give out a straight cookbook formula.
 It’s better to examine the elements that make up the pattern stories than to get hung-up on a step-by-step tutorial.

 Pattern Stories: "Unsung Hero"

 Create the context and construct for the stories.
 Take the viewer to a specific time and place and introduce your characters.
 Think about their personal details and how it can relate to your main point.
 Consider habits, behavior, personality, attire, and attitude.
 In “Unsung Hero” the set-up is simple.
 A regular guy does charity for his everyday life.

 He does this regardless if it’s asked for or not.
 In “Today is the day before” the set-up is two office workers going about their daily routine.
 The construct is that we are watching them side-by-side in a split-screen from the time they wake up until the time they go to bed.
 In some cases, the set-up may include a list of problems that your main character has.
 You might present their world and point out what’s missing from it.